 \section{Introduction}

-Entanglement is the characteristic of quantum mechanics and a key resource in quantum information processing \cite{horodecki2009quantum}.
-Certification of entanglement is crucial to many practical applications and has been an active research area since the earlier days of quantum information science \cite{guhne2009entanglement,friis2019entanglement}.
-In the past 30 years, many entanglement criteria have been proposed, among which the \emph{positive partial transpose} (PPT) criterion is particularly prominent due to its simplicity and strong capability \cite{Pere96,Horo01,aubrun2012phase}.
-However, this criterion requires full information about the density matrix, which is usually not available.
-To remedy this problem, more practical approaches based on partial transposed moments and \emph{randomized measurements} were proposed recently \cite{elben2020mixed,neven2021symmetry,YuIG21,elben2023randomized}.
-Similar approaches can also be used to estimate R{\'e}nyi entanglement entropy \cite{brydges2019probing}, entanglement entropy \cite{huan2020}, and entanglement negativity \cite{zhou2020single}.
+Entanglement is a characteristic feature of quantum mechanics and a vital resource in quantum information processing \cite{horodecki2009quantum}.
+Consequently, certifying entanglement is crucial for many practical applications and has been a cornerstone of quantum information science since its early days \cite{guhne2009entanglement,friis2019entanglement}.
+Over the past three decades, numerous entanglement criteria have emerged.
+Among these, the \emph{positive partial transpose} (PPT) criterion stands out due to its simplicity and powerful detection capability \cite{Pere96,Horo01,aubrun2012phase}.
+However, the PPT criterion demands complete knowledge of the density matrix, which is rarely available.
+To remedy this problem, more practical approaches based on partial transpose moments and \emph{randomized measurements} \cite{elben2023randomized,ciesidg2024analysing} have recently been developed \cite{elben2020mixed,neven2021symmetry,YuIG21,elben2023randomized}.
+Similar approaches can also estimate R{\'e}nyi entanglement entropy \cite{brydges2019probing}, entanglement entropy \cite{huan2020}, and entanglement negativity \cite{zhou2020single}.

-For many applications in quantum information processing, including quantum computation and quantum simulation for example, the mere presence of entanglement is usually not enough.
-Instead we need specific entanglement with desired properties, such as high-dimensional entanglement, which may serve as a benchmark for the potential of a quantum platform.
-Here the entanglement dimensionality is usually quantified by the \emph{Schmidt number}~\cite{terhal2000schmidt}.
-Meanwhile, with the development of quantum technologies, preparation of sophisticated entangled states is no longer a theoretical imagination.
-Therefore, efficient certification of high-dimensional entanglement is a pressing task \cite{huang2016high}.
-However, this task is very challenging even if the density matrix is known.
+For many quantum information processing tasks, including quantum computation and quantum simulation, the mere presence of entanglement is usually insufficient.
+Instead, specific forms of entanglement possessing desired properties, such as high-dimensional entanglement, are often required to fully benchmark the capabilities of a quantum platform.
+In this context, high-dimensional entanglement is typically quantified by the \emph{Schmidt number}~\cite{terhal2000schmidt}.
+With the rapid advancement of quantum technologies, preparing sophisticated entangled states has evolved from theoretical imagination to experimental reality.
+Consequently, the efficient certification of high-dimensional entanglement has become a pressing challenge \cite{huang2016high}, one that remains difficult even when the density matrix is fully known.